box/box-developer-changelog/content/2021/01-15-metadata-query-index-changes.md

 index through the `use_index` key in a metadata query API request.

 There is no impact to existing applications that are currently supplying an index through the `use_index` key.
-The supplied index will simply be ignored in the request and the most efficient index will be automatically applied.
+The supplied index will be ignored in the request and the most efficient index will be automatically applied.

 ## Previous Indexing Process